Mjz86/c_colon/mcc.md

 6. layout optimizations :

-  on top of rust like member reorder , c colon has non `not_offset_dependant` qualifiers,  meaning that if a subobject is referenced in memory , the entire object does not need to be placed in memory,  but only that subobject,  especially true for triviality relocatable types , for example  if i have an array of offset independent members,  and refrence a member,  i can just only use the memory of that member and other members may not be in ajason stack memory .
+  on top of rust like memory reorder , c colon has non `not_offset_dependant` qualifiers,  meaning that if a subobject is referenced in memory , the entire object does not need to be placed in memory,  but only that subobject,  especially true for triviality relocatable types , for example  if i have an array of offset independent members,  and refrence a member,  i can just only use the memory of that member and other members may not be in ajason stack memory .

- 7. so maybe one day cpp can be as fast:

-  i always have loved C++ , even seeing it now with all its legecy , cxx still can be like c colon , heck i wanted c colon to be a c++ superset , but i dont think i can change anything major in it anytime soon, in hopes that a std c++xx maybe powered by mcc  can be as fast as c colon  in the following decades
+ 7. allocation Ellison :
+ its similar to how cxx does coroutine frame Ellison.

+ 8.  less interposition depending dynamic dispatch  : when code is similar and linked together, it can be sometimes de duplicated, also if a function's adress is not taken or exported it doesn't need a fixed adress, also the relaxed function addresss help in dew duplicated code.

+9.  fast program and dll loader: all mcc symbols have two kinds of name mangles , the front-end mangle and the back-end mangle , the front-end one is like cxx but with the abi hash appended , the back-end mangle is a 256bit hash of the front-end mangle, this is to make all symbols have a fixed size and to be able to store all symbols needing work on startup or dll load in an array , this helps along side the interposition less code , to help reduce start up times.

+10 . more parrarelized code  and structured concurrency: by enabling cancelation in the abi of coroutines we can swiftly do many structural concurrency patterns, std primitives such as tasks , channels,schedulers,  promises ect .also help this

 ---